1) What is Dance Parade New York?

 Our annual events are largely supported by public funding and donations made to the 501(c)3 non-profit that produces the parade and festival.
 Public funding is derived from the NYC Department of Cultural Affairs, The Manhattan Borough President’s Office, The NYC and Company Foundation and The NYC Department for the Aging.
 Additional support comes from corporate sponsors and dance organizations that represent with “Experience Dance Booths” at DanceFest in Tompkins Square Park.

-20) Is it possible to jump into the parade on the day of?
+20) Is it possible to jump into the parade on the day of the parade?

 21) How do I get a Press or Photography pass?